Adding New Utilities

 Specify a function in cssProperty to define arbitrary style.
 It makes it easy to create advanced utility like clearfix.

-import { style } from '@xstyled/...' export const clearfix = style({ prop: 'clearfix', cssProperty: () => ({ '&::after': { display: 'block', content: '', clear: 'both', }, }), })
+Edit this page on GitHubimport { style } from '@xstyled/...' export const clearfix = style({ prop: 'clearfix', cssProperty: () => ({ '&::after': { display: 'block', content: '', clear: 'both', }, }), })